 As suspected, vacation week finally came and went WAY TOO FAST, as it always does!
-Although I actually opted not to cover ShipRocked as media this year, I’m still a photographer at heart and there was no way the camera was missing out on all of this… so here’s somewhat of a recap from our ShipRocked 2018 photos and adventures.
+Although I actually opted not to cover ShipRocked as media this year, I’m still a photographer at heart and there was no way the camera was missing out on all of this… So here’s a small recap of my ShipRocked 2018 photos and adventures.

-Trevor and I were eager to start this vacation, so we opted to board on one of the earliest groups.
-We parked our car and the fun immediately started on a shuttle ride over to Port Canaveral with some fellow ShipRockers who greeted us with a large bag of airplane bottle alcohol asking, “Do you guys want breakfast?!”
+I was eager to start this vacation, so I opted to board on one of the earliest groups.
+The fun immediately began on a shuttle ride over to Port Canaveral with some fellow ShipRockers.
+You know it’s gonna be a good day when strangers greet you with a large bag of airplane bottle alcohol asking, “Do you want breakfast?!”
 By the time we got to port, we were all singing Backstreet Boys together… and I don’t really know if you can get a more appropriate ShipRocked introduction than that!

-We learned on last year’s cruise that the first band doesn’t always go quite to schedule, so we took time to wander around the ship and grab a snack before heading to Seether‘s kick off set.
+On last year’s cruise, I learned that the first band doesn’t always go quite to schedule.
+With that said, I was in no rush and wandered around the ship before heading to Seether‘s kick off set.

 I love seeing the crowd for the first band, since everyone’s always hyped up to start vacation.